 85-95% of the UK's insect-pollinated crops rely on wild pollinators, around £690 million worth of crops annually.
 If we did this job ourselves it would be very difficult and would cost around £1.8 billion each year!

 87% of all plant species require animal pollination, most of it delivered by insects – that is pretty much all of them except grasses and conifers.
 These plants are vital for so many other species to survive and are an integral part of our ecosystem.

 Due to changes in land management, increased land use and expansion of urban developments we are losing natural spaces required for pollinators to thrive.

-Insect pollinators are affected by the heavy use of pesticides and herbicides.
+Pesticides are harmful to insects, the overuse of chemicals has caused dramatic declines in pollinator species.
 Weed killers can remove essential food plants and pesticide residue can also be picked up by foraging pollinators and taken back to their nest or colony.